 - Fat-free or low-fat milk or yogurt – or soymilk with added calcium

 - Brown rice, 100% whole-wheat bread, and other whole grains

 - Fortified cereals (cereals with added iron and folic acid)

 Limit foods and drinks high in “empty calories” from added sugars and solid fats.
-Foods and drinks with lots of empty calories include desserts, fatty meats, fried foods, and sugar-sweetened drinks.
+Foods and drinks with lots of empty calories include desserts, snack foods, fatty meats, fried foods, and sugar-sweetened drinks.

 Eat 8 to 12 ounces of seafood each week.

 Fish and shellfish have nutrients that can help your baby see and learn better.
 Eat seafood 2 or 3 days a week.
 Be sure to include a variety of healthy choices, like: